 Cadillac Mountain is popular for sunrise and sunset but a beautiful experience at any time of the day.

 On the quieter western half of Mount Desert Island, another photogenic New England road trip spot not to miss is Bass Harbor Head Lighthouse.
 Although not as old as Portland Head Light, this one was built in 1858, it’s still one of the most famous lighthouses in Maine.

 The charming lighthouse is certainly a good reason to make the drive over to the less-traveled southern tip of Mount Desert Island.

 Where to stay

-Bar Harbor is the most popular town with Acadia National Park places to stay.
-From Bar Harbor you have easy access to most of the highlights in Acadia National Park including Cadillac Mountain, Sand Beach and the park’s loop road.
+Bar Harbor is the most popular town with places to stay for Acadia National Park.
+From Bar Harbor, you have easy access to most of the highlights in Acadia National Park, including Cadillac Mountain, Sand Beach and the park’s loop road.

-But if you’re interested in something off the beaten path there are other options too.
+But if you’re interested in something off the beaten path, there are other options.
 Northeast Harbor is a smaller town that also sits on the eastern side of Mount Desert Island.
-And on the more quiet western side of Mount Desert Island you find more options in Southwest Harbor.
+And on the more quiet western side of Mount Desert Island, you find more options in Southwest Harbor.

 - Villager Motel – Right in the heart of Bar Harbor.

 - Best Western Acadia – Near Acadia and Bar Harbor fun.